Dealing with Bipolar Mania: Help for Caregivers

 Also typical is a train of thought termed tangential

-Mania is caused by a biochemical imbalance in the brain, and there are a variety of mood stabilizing medications used in its treatment.
-The classic medication is lithium carbonate, a naturally occurring salt, which has a narrow range of effectiveness, and can be toxic at high dosages.
+Mania is caused by a biochemical imbalance in the brain, and there is a variety of mood stabilizing medications used in its treatment.
+The classic medication is lithium carbonate, a naturally occurring salt, which has a narrow range of effectiveness and can be toxic at high dosages.

 Bipolar patients have difficulty seeing that their behavior is out of line or that they can endanger themselves in an acute manic episode.
 The massive high, which seems abnormal to us seems normal to them, and there is an unfortunate tendency to self medicate or avoid medication whatsoever.